umbra-ecosystem/de/README.md

 - After moving or deleting project directories
 - After renaming projects in their `de.toml` files
 - After migrating projects between workspaces
-- When setting up on a new machine after syncing project files

 #### Command Shims